forestgrape/coronavirus/4_immunological/immune_evasion.md

 Costs: Most mutations reduce the fitness.

 ### Change the Way of Life
 Changing the way of life to circumvent certain immune mechanisms.
-For RNA viruses changing the way of life is often achieved by [genetic adaption](#genetic-adaption) since their genome mutates fast and is very close to enzymes.
+* For RNA viruses changing the way of life is often achieved by [genetic adaption](#genetic-adaption) since their genome mutates fast and is very close to enzymes.
+* Changing the habitat both within a host or to other hosts.
+In many larger organisms the immune system is localized, so if the protection is strong in place is still can be low in another.

 ### Adaption of Immune Evasion Mechanisms
 Existing evasion mechanisms can be strengthened or new mechanisms can be used.
 Especially if a host has a single sided immune response, mechanisms to escape this response can evolve.

 > This is a concern for the current Covid vaccines.
-All available vaccines produce a single sided immune response, namely targeting only spike epitopes: Mainly through IgG antibodies.
-To some extent also spike targeting T cells.
+All available vaccines produce a single sided immune response, namely targeting only spike epitopes: Mainly through IgG antibodies and systemic T cells.